FreeFeed/freefeed-react-client/README.md

 }
 ```

-You can also use custom local configuration file or additional environment variables to override default settings.
-FreeFeed uses the [config](https://github.com/lorenwest/node-config) npm module to manage the configuration.
-Please read it documentation to learn how add custom settings.
+You can also override any other configuration values.
+See [config/README.md](config/README.md) for details.

 ## Sanity checks

 1. `yarn test` will build test-suite and run the tests
-1. `yarn lint` will check if sourcecode complies to the coding guidelines
+1. `yarn lint` will check if source code complies to the coding guidelines

 ## Build a production version